PNM Resources (NYSE:PNM) Issues FY 2023 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) last released its quarterly earnings results on Thursday, February 3rd.
-The utilities provider reported $0.21 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.16 by $0.05.
-PNM Resources had a net margin of 11.24% and a return on equity of 9.76%.
-On average, equities research analysts anticipate that PNM Resources will post 2.55 earnings per share for the current fiscal year.

-PNM has been the subject of several analyst reports.
-Mizuho increased their price target on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research report on Wednesday, February 9th.
-StockNews.com assumed coverage on shares of PNM Resources in a report on Thursday, March 31st.
+A number of research analysts have recently commented on PNM shares.
+StockNews.com started coverage on PNM Resources in a report on Thursday, March 31st.
 They issued a hold rating on the stock.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $49.33.
+Mizuho lifted their target price on PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, PNM Resources presently has a consensus rating of Hold and a consensus target price of $49.33.

-Several large investors have recently modified their holdings of the stock.
-Barclays PLC grew its position in shares of PNM Resources by 528.0% during the fourth quarter.
-Barclays PLC now owns 869,026 shares of the utilities provider’s stock worth $39,637,000 after buying an additional 730,636 shares in the last quarter.
-BlackRock Inc. lifted its stake in PNM Resources by 5.4% in the fourth quarter.
-BlackRock Inc. now owns 10,543,538 shares of the utilities provider’s stock valued at $480,889,000 after buying an additional 537,749 shares during the last quarter.
-Sei Investments Co. lifted its stake in PNM Resources by 883.3% in the fourth quarter.
-Sei Investments Co. now owns 111,190 shares of the utilities provider’s stock valued at $5,072,000 after buying an additional 99,882 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its stake in PNM Resources by 7.1% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 628,495 shares of the utilities provider’s stock valued at $28,666,000 after buying an additional 41,495 shares during the last quarter.
-Finally, Mackenzie Financial Corp lifted its stake in PNM Resources by 561.3% in the fourth quarter.
-Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock valued at $1,751,000 after buying an additional 32,579 shares during the last quarter.
-85.15% of the stock is owned by hedge funds and other institutional investors.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.